Historical Marker Details

 Subject:Describes the devastating forest fires of 1933, 1939 and 1945 and subsequent reforestation.

 Trees on 240,000 acres were killed in 1933 in one of the Nation’s worst forest fires which started four miles northeast of this point.
 Later fires extended the burn to 355,000 acres-to more than 13 billion board feet of timber.
-This area is …
+This area is now being reforested with Douglas Fir, spruce, cedar and hemlock.
+With effective protection a new …

 Read More